rgscherf/snowbird/README.md

 - Input Instructions, which are functions used to gather (or retrieve) files to be analyzed and the rules to analyze them with.
 - Render Instructions, which are functions that will do specific things with the analysis provided by `snowbird.analysis.core`.

+Input and render instructions compose nicely, so you can run any number of each as a pipeline.

 ## Architecture